Fall of Outremer: Principality of Antioch

 The fall of the Principality of Antioch began shortly after the end of the first of Louis IX's Crusades when, in 1254, Bohemond VI of Antioch married Sibylla of Armenia.
 This ended an epic power struggle, with Armenia was the more powerful and Antioch a vassal state.
 Both were swept up by the conflict between the Mamluks and the Mongols.
 In 1260, under the influence of his father-in-law Hethum I of Armenia, Bohemond VI submitted to the Mongol ruler Hulagu, making Antioch a tributary state to the Mongols.
 Bohemond and Hethum fought on the side of the Mongols during the conquests Syria, taking first Aleppo and then Damascus.

 When the Mongols were defeated at the Battle of Ain Jalut in 1260, Baibars began to threaten Antioch, which, as a vassal of the Armenians, had supported the Mongols.
 Baibars finally took the city after the Siege of Antioch in 1268, and all of northern Syria was quickly under Egyptian control.
-The exception was the city of Lattakieh at which the Franks had a minor victory.
-Lattakieh, lost to Saladin in 1188, had recently been recaptured from the Mamluks.
+The exception was the city of Latakia at which the Franks had a minor victory.
+Latakia, lost to Saladin in 1188, had recently been recaptured from the Mamluks.
 It remained the only portion of the principality still under Frankish control.
 Baibars did not consider it to be covered by his treaties with Tripoli or with Acre and his army had the city surrounded.
-The Lattakiehans appealed to Hugh III who was able to negotiate a truce with Baibars.
+The Latakians appealed to Hugh III who was able to negotiate a truce with Baibars.

 Ownership of the castle at Maraclea remained a matter of dispute between the principality and the Hospitallers.
 In 1271, the city itself was destroyed by the Mamluks.
 The Lord of Maraclea was a vassal of Bohemond's named Barthélémy de Maraclée who fled from the Mamluk offensive, taking refuge in Persia at the Mongol Court of Abaqa, where he exhorted the Mongols to intervene in the Holy Land.